 Dissertation and Defense

-For more information, contact Janice Pata at [email protected].
+For more information, contact the department at [email protected].

 As a doctoral student at UAlbany, you can receive biodefense and EID training through the School of Public Health in collaboration with the New York State Department of Health, and NIH funding through the National Institute of Allergy and Infectious Diseases.